Explore Courses

 What is an ACT score? : Your Guide

-The American College Testing– ACT score is a part of the college applications in the United States of America (USA), depending on the institution students apply to.
+The American College Testing (ACT) and the resultant ACT score are part of the admission process in the colleges of the United States of America (USA), depending on the institution students apply to.
 There are no fixed passing marks for this examination.
 However, a good ACT score strengthens the college application and elevates the chances of getting admitted into the institutions students aim for.

 ACT Exam

-The exam is conducted by the mission-driven, not-for-profit organization under the same name– ACT.
+The exam is conducted by a mission-driven, not-for-profit organization under the same name– ACT.
 It is a curriculum-based, standardized test that evaluates the candidates' mathematical, written, scientific, and verbal skills.

 There are four main sections of the ACT exam: Maths, English, Reading, and Science.
 The final or composite ACT score will be an average of these four section scores.
 Candidates can also appear for the ACT's optional writing test, which doesn't impact the composite score.